-I find it invaluable because there is not always a picnic table handy.
+I find this grill cart invaluable because there is not always a picnic table handy.
 And even when there is, if I am working on something inside while barbecuing, I like to have the barbecue right outside the door.
 The cart enables you to position the barbecue wherever you need it, including under the awning if it happens to be raining.
 This cart is lightweight, but sturdy enough to support the barbecue.
-The wheels make it easy to reposition if you need to, such as if it starts raining.
+The wheels make it easy to reposition if you need to, such as if it starts raining

 I also got the matching griddle for this barbecue, thinking I would use it for foods like bacon.
 However, I did not like it.
 It is very solid and heavy, and heats slowly, so you burn through a lot of gas to get your bacon done.
-I have ditched that, and am going to try barbecue grill mats, which are much lighter and thinner.
+I have ditched that, and am now using barbecue grill mats, which are much lighter and thinner.
 And cheaper!

 Construction of the Weber Q1200 Barbecue

 As mentioned, the grill is porcelain-enameled cast-iron, and meat just does not stick to it.
 The burner is stainless steel, and is in the shape of a rounded rectangle, which I assume contributes to the even heat distribution.
 The rest of the structure is just solid good quality, including a cast aluminum lid and body.